canonical/lxd/doc/rest-api.md

 ## API structure
 LXD has an auto-generated [Swagger](https://swagger.io/) specification describing its API endpoints.
-The YAML version of this API specification can be found in [rest-api.yaml](https://github.com/lxc/lxd/blob/master/doc/rest-api.yaml).
+The YAML version of this API specification can be found in [rest-api.yaml](https://github.com/lxc/lxd/blob/master/doc/rest-api.yaml). <!-- wokeignore:rule=master -->
-A convenient web rendering of it can be found here: [https://linuxcontainers.org/lxd/api/master/](https://linuxcontainers.org/lxd/api/master/)
+A convenient web rendering of it can be found here: [https://linuxcontainers.org/lxd/api/master/](https://linuxcontainers.org/lxd/api/master/) <!-- wokeignore:rule=master -->